 This refers to menses that are heavier, longer than usual, or that occur at a frequent or irregular time.

 Metrorrhagia is abnormal bleeding that occurs between periods or bleeding not associated with menstruation.
-The term dysfunctional uterine bleeding was used when no cause was found for the increased and irregular menstrual bleeding.
+If it occurs with menorrhagia, it is called menometrorrhagia.

 Around 5-10% of women suffer from increased bleeding and heavy periods, which can have a significant impact on their quality of life, activities, and productivity during the period, and cause fatigue, weakness, and anemia.

-- Hormonal imbalance, especially a relative deficiency of progesterone (can be seen in cycles not shedding eggs – anovulatory cycles in adolescents who have recently started periods, those on estrogen hormone treatment, or intense physical/mental stress)
+- Hormonal imbalance, especially a relative deficiency of progesterone may occur in cycles not shedding eggs (anovulatory cycles).
+This is often seen as polymenorrhagia in adolescents who have recently started periods (Anovulatory AUB), those on estrogen hormone treatment, or intense physical/mental stress.

 - Polycystic ovary syndrome (PCOS)